sarafiskray/sarafiskray.github.io/index.md

 <img src="images/nycpa_jumaane.png?raw=true" height="220"/></a>
 </p>

-#### The Landlord Watchlist is a project created by the NYC Office of the Public Advocate.
-Its aim is to expose the worst landlords in NYC, providing names of the landlords, addresses of the properties, and number of housing violations.
-During my time at the office, working on the Landlord Watchlist was one of my main tasks.
-I wrote code in Python for data scraping from city data as well as creating APIs using Flask.
-I also worked on optimizing the search engine.
+#### The Landlord Watchlist is a project created by the Office of the Public Advocate that exposes the worst landlords in NYC.
+During my time at the office, I contributed to various aspects of the Landlord Watchlist.
+I did data cleaning and data modeling using Python as well as developed a RESTful API using Flask.
+I also wrote SQL queries to optimize the search engine and began the creation of a new search engine.

 ---